- Who does Learning Support Services for Students with Disabilities (LSS) serve?

 What type of documentation is acceptable?

 Documentation must provide enough information for Pacific University to determine what academic adjustments are appropriate.
 The amount and kind of information needed depends upon the nature of the disability and the academic adjustments.
-If you already have some documentation, you may send it to us and we will let you know what kinds of additional information are necessary.
+If you already have some documentation, you may mail, scan/email, fax, or hand deliver it to us and we will let you know what kinds of additional information are necessary.
 For more information, download our Getting Started packet.

 When must the documentation be provided?